bartekpacia/lyrics-buddy/README.md

 It's basically a simple web scraper for [Tekstowo](https://www.tekstowo.pl), a big Polish site containing lyrics of many songs.
-(Of course, the fact that the site is Polish doesn't matter at all, all the lyrics are in English)
+(Of course, the fact that the site is Polish doesn't matter at all, all the lyrics are in their original language)

 When you type `lyrics`, it uses spotify plugin for oh-my-zsh and performs a search on Tekstowo.